O’Brien Recruitment advertises without including pay and demands rival employer payslips from job applicants.

 When you get here you will be required to complete an application (short – nothing to stress over).
 And once you have complete these we will spend time together.

 Our address is: O’Brien Recruitment 4th Floor, 50 Riebeek Street (Cnr Buitengragt and Riebeek Street) Cape Town 8001 GPS Coordinates: lat: -33.917992 – lng: 18.420691

 Employers prey upon job seekers and illegally demand their payslips.
 When job applicants submit payslips or ‘current cost to company,’ they reduce their negotiating power in the same way you would lose power if you show someone your hand during a card game.

 Recruiters and hiring firms justify the request for payslips and CTC as an entitlement yet cannot provide a single piece of legislation supporting this self ordained ‘right.’

-#payslipbansa intends legally challenging firms insisting on unlawful powers.
+#payslipbansa intends legally challenging firms violating our human rights.
 Once achieved, a legal precedent entitling other citizens to sue, will be in place.